Interdiction of distillation in Cognac: rediscover the art of the cocktail in the style of Francis I

 Why was distillation banned in Cognac?

-• White Pineau – providing a balanced sweetness
+• White pineau – providing a balanced sweetness

 • Verjus – adding a sour note